 If their home inspector finds an issue you could or should have been aware of, it may plant a seed of doubt in a buyer’s mind.
 Nothing is worse than looking like you may have tried to hide something.
 I wonder what else they are not telling us.
 If they didn’t take care of ______ what other maintenance should we be worried about?
 An undisclosed issue might also give a buyer an easy out of the contract if they were already looking for one.

 Not all repairs and upgrades offer the same perceived value to a potential buyer.
 In some cases, it might be better to offer a seller credit or concession.
-If you want to know what your options are for a prospective repair or upgrade, please contact us.
+If you want to know what your options are for a prospective repair or upgrade on your Tiger GA real estate, please contact us.